Family Skier

 Length and Width

 The first thing to look at when shopping for ski blades is the length and width.
 If you are a shorter person, short ones are better because the longer they are, the harder they are to maneuver.
 On the other hand, if you are taller, you will want to try longer ski blades because they will be slower if they are too short, making it tough to get down the mountain.
+It is also important to note that the shorter the blade, the less control you have at high speeds.

 Width is also important because how wide the blade is will determine how it handles different terrain.
 A more narrow blade will be faster, which is great for people who want a nice mix between speed and maneuverability.
 For newer skiers and tree riders, wider blades are a better choice because they can make quick turns while having impeccable stability.